 let text_feature = text_encoder.encode("a dog")

-The reason I split Text Encoder and Image Encoder into two models is because, when actually using this Photos search app, your input text will always change, but the content of the Photos library is fixed.
-Which means that all the image vectors can be computed once and saved in advance.
+I split the Text Encoder and Image Encoder into two models because, when using this Photos search app, your input text will always change, but the content of the Photos library remains fixed.
+This means that all the image vectors can be computed once and saved in advance.
 Then, the text vector is computed only once for each of your searches.

-Thus, real-time text searching from tens of thousands of Photos library becomes possible.
-Below is a flowchart of how Queryable works
+This approach makes real-time text searching across tens of thousands of photos in your library possible.
+Below is a flowchart of how Queryable works:

 Performance

-But, compared to the search function of the iPhone Photos, how much does the CLIP-based album search capability improve?
-The answer is: overwhelmingly better.
+Compared to the search function of the iPhone Photos app, how much does the CLIP-based album search capability improve?
+The answer is: it’s overwhelmingly better.
 With CLIP, you can search for a scene in your mind, a tone, an object, or even an emotion conveyed by the image.

-To use Queryable, you need to first build the index, which will traverse your album, calculate all the image vectors and store.
-This takes place only ONCE, the total time required for building the index depends on the number of your Photos, the speed is of ~2000 photos per minute on iPhone 12 mini.
+To use Queryable, you first need to build the index, which involves traversing your album, calculating all the image vectors, and storing them.
+This happens only ONCE, and the total time required depends on the number of photos you have.
+The speed is about 2000 photos per minute on an iPhone 12 mini.
 When you have new photos, you can manually update the index, which is very fast.

-The time cost for a search also depends on your Photos number, For <10,000 photos it takes less than 1s.
-For me, an iPhone 12 mini user with 35,000 photos, each search takes about 2.8s.
+The time cost for a search also depends on your number of photos.
+For fewer than 10,000 photos, it takes less than 1 second.
+For me, an iPhone 12 mini user with 35,000 photos, each search takes about 2.8 seconds.

 I made a video to demonstrate the search capabilities of Queryable: